Kowshik-bh18/ci_cd_practice2/README.md

-I am the latest readme file
+I am the latest review file.My job is automatically assign reviewers to the pull requests